hermannhueck/composing-functions/README.md

 With *map* and *flatMap* we can write for-comprehensions over functions.<br/>
 Being Monads, we can use functions in any monadic context.

-The most powerful way of function composition is Kleisli and the Reader Monad.
+The most powerful way of function composition is Kleisli (also known as ReaderT) and the Reader Monad.

 --